stronnag/inav-follow-me/README.md

     // GPS Time format, either integer seconds or 1 decimal GPS_TIME_FORMAT = "15:04:05"
 	//GPS_TIME_FORMAT = "15:04:05.0"

+	//  VBAT_NONE, VBAT_PICO, VBAT_PICO_W
+	VBAT_MODE   = VBAT_NONE
+	VBAT_OFFSET = 0.0
 )
 /* End of user preferences */
 ```
 If the configuration is changed, it is necessary to rebuild / reflash the firmware.

+### Voltage Reporting

+The method for reporting voltage differs between the Pico and Pico-W. Rather than auto-detect this, the choice must be made at build time.
+At least on the developer's Pico-W, an offset (`0.8`) is also required to display the external (`VSYS` voltage).

+In order to have voltage displayed, it is necessary to:

+* Set `VBAT_MODE` to the appropriate model type
+* If necessary, set `VBAT_OFFSET`
+* Rebuild / reflash the firmware

 ## Pico Hardware Connections